H-E-L-P/dmu_products/dmu1/dmu1_ml_xFLS/readme.md

-# Master list on ELAIS-N1
+# Master list on xFLS

-This folder contains the Jupyter notebooks used to create HELP mater list on ELAIS-N1. *Note: The [0_main.ipynb](0_main.ipynb) contains the same thing than this readme and is easier to read from within Jupyter.*
+This folder contains the Jupyter notebooks used to create HELP mater list on xFLS.

 ## Pristine catalogue preparations